As Qantas continues to fly local services to Sydney that are almost empty, the airline is weighing up its options.

 REX Airlines grounded its fleet last month, and suspended its daily services between Armidale and Sydney, while Fly Corporate stopped flying its Armidale to Brisbane route after the announcement of interstate travel bans.

-Qantas was contacted for this story and asked about its plans.
+ACM contacted Qantas and asked about their plans.

 A spokesperson said: "We know the importance the national carrier plays in maintaining crucial services and we're currently working through a new schedule following a drastic reduction in demand across our network."